mlsecproject/gglsbl-rest/README.md

 * [Niddel](https://www.niddel.com) uses gglsbl as an enrichment in its Magnet product;

-* [neonknight](https://github.com/neonknight) reports gglsbl-rest is used as  abridge between the [fuglu mail filter engine](https://github.com/gryphius/fuglu) and Google Safebrowsing API through a [plug-in](https://github.com/gryphius/fuglu-extra-plugins/blob/master/safebrowsing/gglsbl.py).
+* [neonknight](https://github.com/neonknight) reports gglsbl-rest is used as a bridge between the [fuglu mail filter engine](https://github.com/gryphius/fuglu) and Google Safebrowsing API through a [plug-in](https://github.com/gryphius/fuglu-extra-plugins/blob/master/safebrowsing/gglsbl.py).